JoaoDiogoDuarte/so-ficha-1/README.md

 ### Notes on exercise 4 and 5

-In `C`, a pointer and an array are basically the same thing.
+In `C`, a pointer and an array are basically the same thing (kinda, an array contains information about its size whereas a pointer does not).
 For example, `char msg[] = "Hello World";` will reserve a region of memory of 12*1=12 bytes, and every byte is considered to be a new element in the array.

 The variable `msg` now points to the beginning of this reserved region, so you can effectively move it up and down the array by incrementing *(msg + i) for some value integer `i`.
 If you want to permanently change point to the second element of the array, use `msg += 1`.